Harsayazheni/standard-calculator/README.md

 ![](./valid1.jpeg)

 ## Result:
-The program for designing book cover page using HTML and CSS is executed successfully.
+The program for designing a web application for calculator using HTML, CSS and JS and validate the HTML is done successfully.